nextcloud/user_sql/README.md

 ### WordPress
 Thanks to this app, NextCloud can easily integrate with Wordpress.

-In the NextCloud Column Settings of SQL User Backend, configure it as
+In the Nextcloud Column Settings of SQL User Backend, configure it as
 ```
 Table: wp_users
 Username Column: user_login